brills/SatHunter/README.md

 All the information acquired is only for computing the satellite orbit and doppler shift as well as controlling the IC-705.
 Nothing is shared with anyone.

+## Tested Devices

+My only iPhone is an iPhone XR.
+So this is the only device I can physically test each release with.
+The xcode simulators do not have bluetooth support.

+The app currently only supports IC-705.

 ## Contribution